-In its continuing assessment of the impact of the passage of the TCJA in the fourth quarter of 2017, the Company recorded a net increase in its provision for income taxes (and a decrease of its net earnings), primarily relating to the repatriation tax.
+In its continuing assessment of the impact of the passage of the TCJA in the fourth quarter of 2017, the Company recorded a net increase in its provision for income taxes during the first six months of 2018 (and a decrease of its net earnings), primarily relating to the repatriation tax and state tax.
 Given the significant changes resulting from the TCJA, the estimated financial impact in the quarter is provisional and subject to further clarification, which could result in changes to these estimates during the remainder of 2018.
-The Company expects its consolidated effective tax rate to be approximately 25.0% in 2018, which will benefit earnings per share and cash flow compared to the tax rate in 2017.
-During the first quarter, the Company paid a special one-time bonus of \$31.0 to its non-bonus eligible employees in recognition of the benefits the Company is receiving from the passage of the TCJA.
+The Company expects its consolidated effective tax rate to be approximately 25.0% in 2018, which will benefit earnings per share and cash flow compared to the effective tax rate in 2017.